diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 1. Open the Blob services pages, and click on **Blobs**.
 1. Click on the **+** icon to create a container.
 1. Click on the container you created to open it.
-1. In the container you created, click **Upload** to upload the sample files located here: C:\Users\Admin\Desktop\Azure Search sample data.
+1. In the container you created, click **Upload** to upload the sample files located here: C:\Users\Admin\Desktop\Azure Search sample data

    ![Source files in Azure blob storage](./media/cognitive-search-quickstart-blob/sample-data.png)